Hybrid-Ecologies/hci-reading-group/README.md

 This site serves as a repository of readings, discussions, and presentation slides.

 ## Reading List
-The current reading list is available [here]
+The current reading list is available here.

 ## Acquiring and Organizing Readings